 What is the 2 1 rule for linear bearings?

-The “2:1 rule” for linear bearings generally means spacing two bearing blocks as far apart as practical—often about twice the carriage length or at least enough to resist pitching moments—while keeping one rail as the reference and the other as a follower.
-This reduces binding risk and improves moment stiffness in linear robot axes.
+The “2:1 rule” for linear bearings means spacing two bearing blocks as far apart as practical to resist pitching moments.
+Keep one rail as the reference and the other as a follower to reduce binding and improve moment stiffness in linear robot axes.

 Practical checklist for applying the 2:1 rule